vmlaker/mpipe/doc/source/cookbook.rst

 |NAME| cookbook
 ===============

 A pipeline algorithm is implemented using classes from the :mod:`mpipe` module.
-Elements of the pipeline framework map to specific Python objects:
+The building blocks of pipelines map to specific Python objects:

  +---------------------+-------------------------------------+
  |  Framework element  |  Python construct                   |